slowernews/wisdom-tldr/chapters/chapter_1_self.md

 what happens when we step too far out of our comfort zones, how James mitigates risk by assuming the worst, how experience with failure can be a valuable skillset, why being in debt is better than simply being broke, and lots more.
 -->

-<a id="on-improving-by-theory"></a>2) analysis of past situations.
+### Improving by analysis

 Practice makes perfect but doesn't make new.
-New comes from having a broader perspective.
+New comes from having a broader perspective and analysis of past situations.

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*